By The Hospitable.com Team

 Airbnb Check-out Message: When Should You Send It to Your Guests?

-Even if you’ve provided detailed check-out instructions on your listing and/or in your Airbnb house manual, it’s a good idea to communicate the must-dos at least the day before.
+But even if you’ve provided detailed check-out instructions on your listing and/or in your house manual, it’s a good idea to communicate the must-dos at least the day before.
 This way, they will have enough time to read your Airbnb check-out message and follow your instructions.

 When people are on vacation, they are typically busy enjoying their stay and don’t keep track of time.
 They may not think to look at check-out details in the description of your listing or the house rules until the morning of their departure.